Daphne-Tang/Comparing-Household-Income-and-High-School-Graduation-Rates-in-Basking-Ridge-and-Baltimore/README.md

 # Comparing Household Income and High School Graduation Rates in Basking Ridge and Baltimore By Race
 ## Background
-An interesting aspect of the research into social mobility is how critical high school graduation rates are to household income and how that differs by race.
+An interesting aspect of the research into social mobility is how critical high school graduation rates are to household income and how the data differs by race.
 The analysis compares Basking Ridge, New Jersey's household income to Somerset County, New Jersey's high school graduation rates for whites, blacks, Hispanics, and Asians and replicates the city-to-county level comparison for Baltimore City, Maryland.

 ## Business Question
 How do high school graduation rates impact household income in both Basking Ridge and Baltimore, and what do the discrepancies between different races show about social mobility in both cities?